Procurement Integrity Act Violations FAR 3.104 & 41 USC 423

 Procurement Integrity Act Violations and Penalties

-Procurement Integrity Act violations penalize former federal procurement office and policy officials from knowingly disclosing or contractors from knowingly obtaining “contractor bid or proposal information or source selection information before the award of a federal contract to which the information relates.
+PIA violations penalize former federal procurement office and policy officials from knowingly disclosing or contractors from knowingly obtaining “contractor bid or proposal information or source selection information before the award of a federal agency procurement contract to which the information relates.

-Individuals or contractors that violate the personal conflict of interest sections of the statute are subject to tough administrative and civil penalties.
+Individuals or contractors that violate the personal conflict of interest sections of FAR 3 are subject to tough administrative and civil penalties.

 For example, administrative penalties for such violations include: giving up all profits under the contract; termination for default; suspension and debarment or any other appropriate penalty.
 See also 41 USC 423(h) and FAR Part 3.104 and 5 USC 2641.

-- Criminal penalties for Procurement Integrity Act violations for proposal information conduct can cost you imprisonment of up to five years, fines, or both.
+- Criminal penalties for PIA violations for proposal information conduct can cost you imprisonment of up to five years, fines, or both.

 - Civil penalties.
 Companies can also be subject to civil penalties of $50,000 for individuals or $500,000 for business entities.